 Learning Disability, ADHD, and Autism Spectrum Disorders

-• The results of a comprehensive neuropsychological or psychoeducational evaluation.
+• The results of a comprehensive neuropsychological or psychoeducational evaluation completed within the last 4 years using adult-normed versions of assessments.

 • Rating scales and objective measure of symptoms related to diagnosis.